chakra-ui/chakra-ui/website/pre-docs/migration.md

 ### Changes 🔧

-- Ensure consistent usage of the `icon` prop. `leftIcon` and `rightIcon` props are now accepts a react element not react element type.
+- Ensure consistent usage of the `icon` prop. `leftIcon` and `rightIcon` props are now accepts a react element, just like <Suspense />

   ```jsx
   // before